-The Canon PIXMA TR8520 is a great printer for home use.
-It has excellent connectivity and scanning options that make this a versatile device suitable for printing everything from term papers to family photos from your camera.
-For those on a budget, its cost-to-print ratio is great too.
+The Canon PIXMA TR8520 is an all-in-one printer that's very versatile for printing everything from term papers to family photos from your camera.
+It has excellent connectivity and scanning options.
+For those on a budget, its cost-to-print ratio is excellent, too.
 On the downside, its slow print time might not be the best for those in a rush.
 People who print a lot of photos might also find the long wait time and just decent color accuracy especially disappointing.
 However, this printer is well-suited for families or students who need the occasional file printed.

 Great for family printing.
 The Canon PIXMA TR8520 has excellent photo printing quality for all of your family photos.
-Its cost-to-print ratio is great for both black and color, making it an affordable option for whatever files you want to print off.
+Its cost-to-print ratio is low for both black and color ink, making it an affordable option for whatever files you want to print off.
 Its integrated scanner also makes it easy for you to copy more sensitive or fragile documents such as old photographs.
 You can even print from your camera's SD card by plugging it directly into the printer.

 Mediocre for home or small offices.
 While the Canon PIXMA TR8520 yields very low black text pages per cartridge, its cost per print ratio in black is great.
 Color also performs well, which is great if you like to add a pop of color to your work graphs.
 However, this printer is slow in printing off both black and color documents and it can be frustrating if you need to print off a lot of pages.
 Still, those working from home may appreciate this printer's automatic document feeding feature which makes it easy to process large amounts of documents.
 The fax feature is also a nice touch for a home office setup.